FixPlanet/org/constitution/boilerplate.md

 >    in the General Regulations and in particular:
 >
 >    a.
 The requirement to provide within 21 days to any member on request a hard
->       cop of any document or information sent to the member otherwise than in hard
+>       copy of any document or information sent to the member otherwise than in hard
 >       copy form;
 >    b.
 Any requirements to provide information to the Commission in a
 >       particular form or manner.